McJoe21Dev/api-docs/apis/packages-api.md

 ---
-description: An API for download packages I host on my website
+description: An API for download packages hosted on our service
 ---

 # 📦 Packages API